kaw324/ECE128_lab/README.md

 File Structure
-lab_2.v - Main design file for the one-bit full adder. lab_2_tb.v - Testbench for the full adder. constraints.xdc - Constraints file containing pin assignments for FPGA implementation.
+lab_2.v - Main design file for the one-bit full adder. lab_2_tb.v - Testbench for the full adder.
+Basys-3-Master.xdc - Constraints file containing pin assignments for FPGA implementation.

 Setup Instructions
 Clone this repository to your local machine.